andrius/asterisk/README.md

 Asterisk PBX Docker image
 =========================

+> REFACTOR!
+I started massive refactor, considering comments received in the issues and private emails.
+Thank you all for the feedback!
+Once ready, This readme will be updated, right away please look to the existing docker tags on hub

 The smallest Docker image with Asterisk PBX https://hub.docker.com/r/andrius/asterisk/

 This image is based on Alpine Linux image, which is only a 5MB image, and contains